django-files/web-extension/README.md

 The addon should now be installed and running in Chrome.

-## FireFox Install
+## Firefox Install

+Retail users must use: https://addons.mozilla.org/addon/django-files/

-This **does not** work on Release FireFox!
+This **does not** work on Release Firefox!
 You must use [ESR](https://www.mozilla.org/en-CA/firefox/all/#product-desktop-esr) (recommended), Development, or Nightly.

 1. Download the latest release: [firefox.zip](https://github.com/django-files/web-extension/releases/latest/download/firefox.zip)
 1. Open `about:config` search for `xpinstall.signatures.required` and set to `false`.
 1. Open `about:addons` and drag the zip file to the page or choose Install from File from the Settings Wheel.

-The addon should now be installed and running in FireFox.
+The addon should now be installed and running in Firefox.

 ## Configure